BlokasLabs/midihub-docs/docs/device.md

 ### External Preset Change

-You may make a particular Midihub's port to listen for Program Change messages on a particular channel.
-PC0 - PC7 messages switch between presets 1 - 8.
+You can configure a specific Midihub port to listen for Program Change messages on a particular channel, allowing you to switch between presets using an external device.
+When enabled, PC0–PC7 messages will switch to presets 1–8, respectively.

+This setting can be configured in the **Device -> Settings** dialog.
+If you find that your presets are changing unexpectedly, it may be because your connected hardware is sending Program Change messages.
+You can disable this feature by setting the channel to 'OFF' in the settings.

 ### Initial Preset